-We all know how stressful traveling can be, and it can be even more stressful during delayed or cancellations.
+We all know how stressful traveling can be, and it can be even more stressful during delayed or cancellations for which you might want to find a coping mechanism like getting the best cbd oil.
 Yet, this week I realized how being calm, laughing at the IRROPS, and going with the flow can really get you ahead.

 Here is how the story goes: